whmJohn/whmJohn/README.md

 - 👋 Hi, I’m @whmJohn
-- 👀 I’m interested in ⚽️
+- 👀 I’m interested in ⚽️ and E2EAD
-- 🌱 I’m currently learning motion planning
+- 🌱 I’m currently learning planning
-- 💞️ I’m looking to collaborate on paper-work
 - 📫 How to reach me whmjohn@163.com

 <!---